Interfering with 911 Call in Greenwich

 Can This Be Classified as Domestic Violence?

 If someone prevents a relationship partner, family member, or household member from contacting emergency services, this offense may be classified as domestic violence.
 If this is the case, you may be subject to additional consequences.
 To learn more about temporary protective order’s click here.
 If kids are involved you may also hear from DCF.
 To learn more about investigations by the Connecticut Department of Children and Families, click here.
-Help from a skilled Greenwich defense attorney can be instrumental to maintaining and advocating for your rights in this situation.
+Help from a skilled attorney can be instrumental to maintaining and advocating for your rights in this situation.

 Can A Person Fight an Arrest for Obstructing an Emergency Call?

 Yes.
-A top Greenwich interfering with an Emergency Call Lawyer can help you not only understand your charges, but begin a speedy, effective, and strong defense.
+A top Greenwich interfering with an Emergency Call attorney can help you not only understand your charges, but begin a speedy, effective, and strong defense.
 Gathering tangible evidence like phone records, speaking to witnesses who may have seen the incident, and reviewing the police report closely can all be key to getting a successful outcome.

 Learn More About Interfering with 911 Call Cases from a Greenwich Attorney